Procedures

 Example: entry into a 16-unit level 9 program requires completion of a level 8 bachelor honours degree in the same discipline to be considered an ‘approved degree’.
 See also PPL 3.20.08 Program Design-Procedures.

-5.3 An applicant who does not qualify for entry into a masters or doctoral program may progress through a suite of programs in the following way —
+5.3 An applicant who does not qualify for entry into a masters program may progress through a suite of programs in the following way —

 (a) from a graduate certificate to a graduate diploma, if a GPA of 4 is attained in the 8 units of courses required for credit towards the graduate certificate award; and